On Two-Handed Planar Assembly Partitioning with Connectivity Constraints: Conclusion

 \section{Conclusion}

 We have shown that given a planar assembly, finding a connected partition for a given direction is hard.
 In assembly planning one may not require the separating motion to occur along a specific direction, but rather ask whether a connected partition exists for any direction.
-This problem remains NP-complete since our construction for PPCST can be easily modified so that a partition can only occur along the vertical direction (e.g., by having the positive root clause be constrained to move up due to a sliding contact with the negative root clause).
-The construction for PPCST-SQ can be similarly made to only have a partition in the vertical direction by modifying the quasi-polygon $B$.
-PPCST-SQ remains NP-complete for the spatial case, in which the parts are unit cubes each occupying a cell of the spatial unit grid, since we can give the squares in our construction volume along the $z$-axis.
-Deciding whether a connected partition exists for any direction for unit cubes is an open problem, though it is likely that the construction for PPCST-SQ can be adapted for it as well.
-The same question for general polyhedral parts is NP-complete, because we can again modify the construction for PPCST to restrict the only possible partition direction to be the \dirup{}.
+This problem remains NP-complete since our construction for \textsc{PPCST} can be easily modified so that a partition can only occur along the vertical direction (e.g., by having the positive root clause be constrained to move up due to sliding contact with the negative root clause).
+The construction for \textsc{PPCST-GRID} can be similarly made to only have a partition in the vertical direction.
+This requires modifying the quasi-polygon $B$ and its symmetric counterpart (located below the variable row) to emulate two rigid parts that enclose the construction and constrain each other's motion. \textsc{PPCST-GRID} remains NP-complete in three dimensions, in which case the parts are unit cubes each occupying a cell of the spatial unit grid, since we can give the squares in our construction volume along the $z$-axis.
+However, the complexity of deciding whether a connected partition exists for any direction for unit-grid cubes remains open, since it does not immediately follow from the aforementioned construction.
+The same question (i.e., arbitrary direction) for general polyhedral parts is NP-complete, because we can again modify the construction for \textsc{PPCST} to restrict the only possible partition direction to be \dirup{}.

-Our results indicate that the overall shape of the assembly, i.e., the shape of the union of its constituent parts (as opposed to the shape of individual parts), plays an important role in the difficulty of the connected partitioning problem.
-For example, "hooks" are a crucial part of our gadgets in both the polygonal and square construction.
-We saw that the gadgets' functionality can be kept the same regardless of whether the hooks are rigid or made of squares that resemble a hook.
-This suggests that more results can be obtained by focusing on the implications of the overall shape of the assembly, such as the property we explored in Section~\ref{sec:positive_res}.
+Our results indicate that the overall shape of the assembly, i.e., the shape of the union of its constituent parts (as opposed to the shape of individual parts), plays an important role in the difficulty of the connected-partitioning problem.
+For example, "hooks" are a crucial part of our gadgets in both the polygonal and square construction; we showed that the gadgets' functionality can be kept the same regardless of whether the hooks are rigid or made of squares that resemble a hook.
+This suggests that more results can be obtained by focusing on the implications of the overall shape of the assembly, as we explored for \monass{} assemblies in Section~\ref{sec:positive_res}.

-We are currently investigating several immediate extensions of the results presented in this paper.
-Primarily, we are working to prove our conjecture that the FPT algorithm in Section~\ref{sec:FPT} can be extended to the case of convex polygons in arbitrary placements (as opposed to a grid).